erezn5/automation-lead-ha/README.md

 ## 3. Data Integrity & Operational Contract

-The automation framework must validate the following system guarantees:
+The automation framework may (feel free to test whatever suits you) validate the following system guarantees:

 | Feature | System Contract | Testing Requirement |
 |--------|-----------------|---------------------|